syncfusion-content/winui-docs/winui/Ribbon/Getting-Started.md

 ## Add RightPane to the ribbon ##

-The Right pane actually stays in the top right corner of the ribbon that allows you to add any controls inside the pane.
-Commonly used items can be placed in the right side of the control.
+The Right pane is located at the right side of the ribbon tab.
+Any controls can be placed inside the pane.
 The contents in the right pane are shown irrespective of the currently selected tab.

 For example below, we added a stack panel with two ribbon buttons inside the right pane.